Insight 5: Engineering means making the right trade-offs

 The results of making conscious decisions about what property to prioritize

 We find that there is little to no discrepancy between the needed and the actual prioritization of properties in competitions and academia.
-In the industry, however, mis-prioritization is the rule rather than the exception.
-This results in suboptimal solutions, that does not provide maximum value to end-users.
+In the industry, however, misprioritization is the rule rather than the exception.
+It results in suboptimal solutions, that does not provide maximum value to end-users.

 In data science as well as engineering in general, it is often the case that one of the properties of a project is more important for end-users than all the others combined.
-This is similar to the field of computational performance optimization, where engineers always make sure to determine the worst bottleneck.
-Since it is highly probable that this bottleneck has a larger overhead than all other bottlenecks by a large factor, it is the only part of the solution that it is worth considering optimizing.
+It is similar to the field of computational performance optimization, where engineers always make sure to determine the worst bottleneck.
+Since it is highly probable that this bottleneck has more considerable overhead than all other bottlenecks by a significant factor, it is the only part of the solution that it is worth considering optimizing.
 Pragmatic engineers realize this and avoid drawing a false equivalency between the importance of different properties.

 To sum up